vercel/next.js/docs/advanced-features/using-mdx.md

    })
    ```

-   > Using MDX plugins will require using next.config.mjs because all the plugins are [ECMAScript modules](https://nodejs.org/api/esm.html) modules
+   > Using MDX plugins will require using next.config.mjs because all the plugins are [ECMAScript modules](https://nodejs.org/api/esm.html)

    ```js
    // next.config.mjs